Occasional licence to sell alcohol

 - Application process

-View our guidance on occasional licences (pdf 163KB) to find out more.
+View our guidance on occasional licences (PDF 163KB) for more detailed information.

-An application for an occasional licence can be made by:
+An application for an occasional licence must be made by:

 - the holder of a premises licence